anas398/glidix_taskmnger/README.md

  if the deadline is within 24 hours added seperate Warning icon also added seperate wave color based on Priority
-Sync task with Firebase Firestore when the app is online ,Only Completed Task move to Firestore
+Sync task with Firebase Firestore when the app is online ,Only Completed Task move to Firestore Also Added Export and Import Task Functionality  for using Sqlite database  stored locally.(Arrow Down =Import and Arrow Up=Export)

 =========For The delete/edit Task------------- inside TaskManger Page,
 Slide the ListTile from Right to Left it will show edit and delete Button then easy to edit or delete the task